MachineLemonade/docs/v0.10/cli-airflow-configuration.md

 slug: "cli-airflow-configuration"
 ---

-One of the most useful features of the Astro CLI during development is the ability to have connections, variables, and pools automatically generated on `astro airflow start`.
+One of the most useful features of the Astro CLI during development is the ability to have connections, variables, and pools automatically generated on `astro dev start`.
 Using this feature, you can kill your environment and automatically start back up with all of your necessary configuration to start again.

 **NOTE**: Connections, variables, and pools defined through this process will only be available locally.
 To ensure they are available in your remote deployments, please add them via the Airflow UI.

 ## airflow_settings.yaml
-When you first `astro airflow init` to create a new project, a file titled `airflow_settings.yaml` will be created to add connections, pools, and variables.
+When you first `astro dev init` to create a new project, a file titled `airflow_settings.yaml` will be created to add connections, pools, and variables.
 By default, the structure within this file will look like the following:

 ```
 airflow: